The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: Using the Code

 \subsection{Error analysis}

-The ALF package includes the analysis program \texttt{ana.out} for performing simple error analysis and correlation function calculations on the three observable types.
-To perform an error analysis based on the Jackknife resampling method~\cite{efron1981} (Sec.~\ref{sec:jack}) of the Monte Carlo bins for a list of observables run
+The ALF package includes the analysis programs \texttt{ana.out} for plain text bins and \texttt{ana\_hdf5.out} for bins in HDF5 format.
+They perform the same simple error analysis and correlation function calculations on the three observable types.
+To perform an error analysis based on the Jackknife resampling method~\cite{efron1981} (Sec.~\ref{sec:jack}) of the Monte Carlo bins for a list of plain-text observables run

 or run

 for all observables.